adamakeo/faxDocument/docs/autosens-dynamic.md

 As an example:

 Bill has a TDD of 55 U over the last 24 hours.
-He has a 2 week TDD average of 48 U. He has set his Weighted average of TDD value in preferences at 0.7.
+He has a 2 week TDD average of 48 U. He has set his "Weighted average of TDD" in preferences to 0.7.
 His current profile basal rate is 1 U/h.

 - Weighted average of TDD = 0.7 * 55 U + 0.3 * 48 U = 52.9 U
 - basal.autosens.ratio = 52.9 U / 48 U = 1.10